SystemView

 MicroEJ Core Engine OS Task

 The MicroEJ Core Engine task is the OS task that executes MicroEJ Java threads.
-Once it is started (by calling SNI_startVM) it executes initialization code and rapidly starts to execute the MicroEJ Application main thread.
+Once it is started (by calling SNI_startVM), it executes the initialization code and rapidly starts to execute the MicroEJ Application main thread.
 At that time, the events produced by this OS task (context switch, semaphores, etc.) are dispatched to the current MicroEJ Java thread.
-By consequence, this OS task is useless when the MicroEJ Application is running.
+Consequently, this OS task is useless when the MicroEJ Application is running.

 SystemView for MicroEJ disables the visibility of this OS task when the MicroEJ Application is running.
 It simplifies the SystemView client debugging.